 Why You Should Trust Us

 BabyGearLab has been testing gear for babies, kids, and pregnancy hands-on for more than eight years.
 We purchase and test products to find the best available options for our readers.
-Wendy Schmitz, Senior Review Editor, and mother of 2 has been with the lab since 2014.
+Wendy Schmitz, Senior Review Editor and mother of 2 has been with the lab since 2014.
 She has a degree in Biology, was a certified Personal Trainer, and has researched vitamin efficacy and quality.
 We tested the vitamins in this review side-by-side for taste, quality, and other additives to find the right vitamin for different needs and goals.

 Analysis and Test Results

 We are not medical professionals and are not making vitamin suggestions based on a specific diet or vitamin content.
-You should discuss all supplements, including vitamins, with your pediatrician before you give them to your child.
+You should discuss all supplements, including vitamins, with your pediatrician before giving them to your child.
 Our review and award winners are based on the taste and quality of the products, not on any implied or assumed health or medical benefit claims of any specific product.
 Our goal is to help you find a palatable vitamin choice your children will love based on your pediatrician's recommendations for supplementation.

-The worst tasting vitamins in the group are hands down the Zarbees which one tester spit out and another said tasted like poo.
-Our adult tester said the texture was strange and the vitamins look sort of like blood clots.
-We weren't able to get any child to costume the full dose during testing.
-Also earning below average rank for taste, are the My Kind vitamins which smell like rotten fruit (in our opinion) and didn't taste much better.
-The remainder of the vitamins we tested are fairly middle of the road and even if they didn't get a thumbs up from testers, they at least didn't refuse to eat them.
+The worst-tasting vitamins in our tests are hands down the Zarbees, which one tester spit out, and another said tasted like poo.
+Our adult tester felt the texture was strange, and the vitamins looked sort of like blood clots.
+We couldn't get any child to consume the full dose during testing.
+Also earning below average rank for taste are the MyKind vitamins, which smell like rotten fruit (in our opinion) and didn't taste much better (according to testers).
+The remainder of the vitamins we tested are middle of the road, and even if they didn't get a thumbs up from testers, they at least didn't refuse to eat them.

 — Wendy Schmitz